curbox-app/.github/profile/README.md

 - **Insights and live awareness** — per-app and per-website usage, plus a live count of how much short-form content you have scrolled today.
 - **Mindful nudges** — per-app grayscale, automatic Do Not Disturb, and reflection messages that quietly nudge you toward better habits.

+- **Cross Sync** - Automatically sync configs and usage analytics across all devices
+- **End to End Encrypted** - All data you store on our server is End to End encrypted. or You are free to alternatively setup and use your own servers.

 ## Privacy first

 Curbox has no telemetry, no accounts, and no data collection.
 Your usage analytics never leave your device.
 Because the entire codebase is open source, that promise is verifiable rather than just stated.